quasarstream/PHP-FFmpeg-video-streaming/README.md

 ```

 ### Other Advanced Features
 You can easily use other advanced features in the [PHP-FFMpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg) library.
-In fact, when you open a file with `open` method(or `fromURL`), it holds the Media object that belongs to the PHP-FFMpeg.
+In fact, when you open a file with the `open` method(or `fromURL`), it holds the Media object that belongs to the PHP-FFMpeg.

 For exploring other advanced features, please read the  [Full PHP-FFMpeg Documentation](https://github.com/PHP-FFMpeg/PHP-FFMpeg#documentation).